yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ycql-4.6.md

 title: Build a Java application that uses YCQL
 headerTitle: Build a Java application
 linkTitle: Java
-description: Build a sample Java application with the Yugabyte Java Driver for YCQL.
+description: Build a sample Java application with the Yugabyte Java Driver for YCQL v4.6.
 menu:
   latest:
     parent: build-apps